ELeeAstro/mini_chem/README.md

 ### netrate_originals

-Original VULCAN formatted data for each kinetic network net reaction tables - typically reformatted using the python script
+Original VULCAN formatted data for each kinetic network net reaction tables for different metallicity and C/O ratio - typically reformatted using the provided python script

-### outputs
+### outputs and mp_outputs

 Where the output from running the code is produced, also contains some benchmarking data from VULCAN

 ## Future updates

-We will be adding photochemical effects in the next projects. \
+We will be adding photochemical and haze formation effects in the next projects.
-Add Bezier interpolation to net rate table interpolation for multi_threading. \